codes-and-games/Codes-and-games/README.md

 - 🌱 I’m currently learning Advanced C and Arduino Development
 - 🙋🏻‍♂️ I’m looking to collaborate with other content creators
 - 🥅 2022 Goals: Contribute more to Open Source projects and develop skills in CyberSecurity
-- 🤖 Fun fact: I love Google and Apple.
+- 🤖 Fun fact: My dream is to work at Google

 ### Connect With Me: